tikoly-com/hugoplate/content/english/pages/call.md

 As product and solution builders ourselves, we're also keen to share YOUR idea, product or its back-stage stories.
 This is how, we belive, more innovation shall happen.

-Book a call with our Host-in-Chief _Chance Jiang_, at [https://calendly.com/bookchance](https://calendly.com/bookchance).
+Book a call with our Host-in-Chief _Chance Jiang_, at [https://calendly.com/bookchance](https://calendly.com/bookchance), or call land-line, +86-20-37239620 (09:00-17:00, GMT+8, during week days).

 ## Upcoming Shows (Backlog)

 ### Office Hours

 Team members ready for office hours,
-* Chance J., Javen Z., Ryan Sy, ZoomQuiet, Alex Choi
+* Chance J., Javen Z., Ryan Sy

 Chance is hosting ad-hoc office hours as either
 * Youtube live show at [@calltikoly](https://www.youtube.com/@calltikoly)